 - Prioritized demand-side barriers to increased utilization, coverage, and affordability of RMNCAH services; and

 - Prioritized supply-side bottlenecks in the health system to improve access to high impact interventions delivered efficiently and effectively while ensuring financial protection for the poor.
 (Page 9)

-The implementation of the RMNCAH investment framework will help Kenya achieve the sustainable development goal targets on maternal and child health by improving coverage of key indicators.
-The investment results framework includes targets to increase: skilled deliveries, the number of antenatal visits, full immunization coverage, contraceptive use by currently married women, and the percentage of pregnant women tested for HIV who received results and post-test counseling, and other indicators.
-It also targets reductions in stunting, teenage pregnancy, and neonatal mortality by 2020.
+Implementation of the health sector strategic plan and the RMNCAH investment framework will help Kenya move towards achieving the targets set within the sustainable development goals, particularly on maternal and child health.
+Some of the targets set within the investment results framework include to increase; skilled deliveries, number of antenatal visits, full immunization coverage, contraceptive use by currently married women, and the percentage of pregnant women tested for HIV who receive results and post-test counseling among other indicators.
+It also targets reductions in stunting, teenage pregnancy and neonatal mortality.

 Outputs, Products, Programs

-The Kenya country collaboration will contribute to the following key areas:
+The collaboration contributed to the following key areas during 2020-2022:

-- County-level PHC Performance Initiative (PHC-PI) scorecards: The will leverage the work conducted in collaboration with the Primary Healthcare Performance Initiative to develop county vital signs profiles (CVSPs).
-Analysis of the PHC performance will be carried out using coverage data.
+- County-level PHC Performance Initiative (PHC-PI) scorecards: This leverages the work conducted in collaboration with the Primary Healthcare Performance Initiative to develop county vital signs profiles (CVSPs).
+A process of review and updating the PHC performance was carried out using coverage data.

 - Annual reviews report to contribute to the endline review report for RMNCAH+N: These reviews relied on the DHIS2 and the Demographic and Health Survey data, and focused on national and county progress, as well as sub-county level analyses.